 Sage is believed to have anti-aging properties and also acts as an anti-inflammatory, making it great for reducing puffiness.
 Used for it’s cleansing, pore tightening and stimulating properties.

-As it's name suggests, Self Heal has long been used to treat skin conditions such as acne, eczema, rashes and scarring.
-It is believed to have anti-inflamatory, anti-bacterial, antiseptic and astringent properties - and it grows in our lawn!
+As it’s name suggests, Self Heal has long been used to treat skin conditions such as acne, eczema, rashes and scarring.
+This botanical is believed to have anti-inflamatory, anti-bacterial, antiseptic and astringent properties – and it grows in our lawn!